Bleschke/Huzzah-ESP8266-Neopixel-Light/README.md

 The ESP8266 will control a neopixel and change the color based on Weather events, Holidays, and Fire/EMS calls.

-** As of 26 FEB 2017, only Fire/EMS calls have been implemented.
-Weather events and Holidays will be implemented in the near future.
+** As of 26 FEB 2017, Fire/EMS calls and Weather Alerts have been implemented.
+Holidays will be implemented in the future.

 ### **Prerequisities**